George Springer: 2014–2016

-2015

-During a game against the Texas Rangers on April 12, 2015, Springer robbed Leonys Martín of a potential game-winning grand slam by making a leaping catch by the wall in the 10th inning.
-The Astros would go on to win over the Rangers 6–4 in 14 innings.
-Springer, along with José Altuve, Carlos Correa and Dallas Keuchel, became a key figure in the 2015 Houston Astros playoff run.
-The Astros won the MLB wild card, making the MLB postseason for the first time in 10 years.
-They lost to the future World Champion Kansas City Royals 3 games to 2 in the 2015 American League Division Series.
-During that series the Astros had a lead in all 5 games.
+During a game against the Texas Rangers on April 12, 2015, Springer robbed Leonys Martín of a potential game-winning grand slam by making a leaping catch by the wall in the 10th inning at Globe Life Field.
+The Astros defeated the Texas Rangers, 6–4, in 14 innings.
+On June 10 versus the Chicago White Sox, Springer attained his first career five-hit game, the first for an Astro since Brandon Barnes on July 19, 2013, who hit for the cycle on that day.
+Springer, along with Jose Altuve, rookie Carlos Correa, and Dallas Keuchel, became a key figure in that year's Astros playoff run, qualifying for the first time in 10 years.
+They defeated the New York Yankees in the American League Wild Card Game.
+In the American League Division Series (ALDS), Houston faced the eventual World Series-champion Royals, who won the series, 3 games to 2.
+During that series, the Astros took and lost the lead in each of the 5 games.

-2016

 After consistently cutting down on his strikeout rate from his rookie year, Springer improved the quality of his at bats enough in 2016, that by May, the Astros made him their regular leadoff hitter.
 He led the American League with 744 plate appearances, playing in all 162 regular season games.
 He set new career highs with 116 runs scored, 29 home runs, and 88 walks.
 The Astros finished 84–78, ranking in third place in the AL West and missing the playoffs.